-2.11 Replace Damaged Safety Signs
+2.10.1 Replacing Damaged Safety Signs

-- 1. Keep safety signs clean and legible at all times. - 2.
-Replace safety signs that are missing or have become illegible. - 3.
-Parts that were replaced with a safety Decal on them must also have the safety sign replaced. - 4.
-Replacement safety signs are available from your authorized Distributor or Dealer Parts Department or the factory.
+- Always keep safety signs clean and legible. - Replace safety signs that are missing or have become illegible. - Parts that were replaced with a safety decal on them must also have the safety sign replaced. - Replacement safety signs are available from your authorized Distributor, Dealer Parts Department, or Wallenstein Equipment.